Window Box Ideas for All Seasons

 Window boxes can fit into any design and style home you might have.
-It's a question of choosing the correct one for your house style and the look you want to achieve.
+It's a question of choosing the correct one for your house's style and the look you want to achieve.

 Here, a combination of mostly green and white plants break up the plain exterior of building.
 Still, it's a conservative planting.
 The only subtle color addition is the purple variety of coral bells in the middle.

 Drawing attention with bright and busy arrangements is another great flower-box option.
-The following two photos are window boxes in front of stores in Wickford Village, Rhode Island in early November.
+The following two photos are window boxes in front of stores in Wickford Village, Rhode Island, in early November.
 They are extremely bright and busy.
 Their purpose is to draw people's attention.
 (The pictures were taken in early November.)

 You might not want something this busy for your house.
 Yet, while they might look over-the-top for the front of the house, any of these color combinations might add a touch of whimsy to a window in back of the house near a deck or patio.